|

 Free Anti-virus: There are a bunch of good free anti virus tools available these days...here are two of the most popular.

-AVG Anti-Virus Free A lightweight anti virus program, I have used AVG free on a number of computers and had no troubles yet.
+AVG Anti-Virus Free A lightweight anti-virus program, I have used AVG free on a number of computers and had no troubles yet.
 Free for home use.
-Runs on Windows 98SE, ME, and XP.
+Runs on Windows XP to Windows 10.
 Automatic updates, resident protection.
+AV Comparatives rates it as both fast and good at detecting real world viruses.

 avast!
 4 Home Edition Both of these programs are easy on your computer, both are free for home use, both are pretty easy to use, and they often win the VB100 award.
-However, this one runs on everything from Windows 95 to Vista.
+However, this one runs on everything from Windows XP to Windows 10, 32 and 64 bit.

 Free Email Address

-email address from Operamail to receive the download links and registration keys.
-Simple
+email address from Mailinator to receive the download links and registration keys.
+No

 A computer can acquire spyware just by going to the wrong website.
 Internet Explorer's ActiveX controls can, if they are not updated and set securely, allow websites to install spyware and viruses on your computer.
 People also get spyware by downloading games, or little computer gizmos like Bonzi Buddy or the WildTangent games.